fnunezzz/bff-go/README.md

 It was done using version `1.21.3`

-As the application is only a POC at the moment, the functionality is being tested in the `product_test | produto_teste` file.
+As the application is only a POC at the moment, the functionality is being tested in the `product_test | produto_test` file.
 It tests the implementation and grouping of data from the `media` and `price` services in various use cases.

 To run: